 We also need to make sure that the new Veterinary Diagnostic Lab at Iowa State gets built, and if that means increasing the funding committed in the most recent budge, I would advocate for that increased funding.
 With animal agriculture playing such an important role in our state’s economy, we should not be penny wise and pound foolish such that the Lab’s accreditation might be endangered.

-Finally, we need to work with commodity organizations, RMA, private crop insurance companies, and possibly Congress to ensure that our livestock producers have the same world class risk management options available to them that row crop producers enjoy with Federal multi-peril crop insurance.
+Finally, we need to work with commodity organizations, RMA, private crop insurance companies, and possibly Congress to ensure that our livestock producers have the same world class risk management options available to them that grid-x crop producers enjoy with Federal multi-peril crop insurance.
 For years, limitations on underwriting capacity for livestock policies cut short any serious discussion on this topic.
 With Congress’ lifting of the cap on livestock, I am ready to advocate for innovative insurance products that would help producers recover from a disease outbreak.

 Ray Gaesser (R): I will ensure IDALs has the tools to stay ahead of and monitor disease outbreaks locally, statewide and globally.
 We must fund technology upgrades, staffing, outbreak preparation and response, and the veterinary team’s ability to lead the industry in animal agriculture.
 I will lead dialogue that brings decisions based on the best research, data, lessons learned and that benefits all of Iowa.
 Specifically:

 I will upgrade IDALS communications technology so we can immediately identify and respond to problems.
 I will build stronger, regular communications among states, to monitor and stop the spread of disease and to continuously learn from each other.
 Internally, we will hold weekly meetings, even daily when needed.
 IDALS is short-staffed, so we must hire and maintain employees, especially in areas where there’s a profound impact internally and/or on consumers.